splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 .. meta::
    :description: Learn how to view and configure an associated landing page that contains information relevant to team members.

-Every team has an a landing page that contains information relevant to team members.
+Every team has a landing page that contains information relevant to team members.
 A landing page brings together dashboard groups and alerts triggered by detectors that are linked to the team.
 The landing page has the following sections:

 * A list of services managed by your team.